Clean Spills Immediately

 As painful as this one also sounds, weekly vacuuming is not only key to keeping your home clean, but also making sure any crumbs and dirt you missed while sweeping don’t scratch your floors.
 Not into vacuuming on your own?
 Invest in a Roomba.

 Use Floor Cleaner Monthly

-There are a number of excellent, inexpensive safe products available, recommended by manufacturers and contractors, that don’t void your warranty, and that aren’t controversial.
+There are a number of excellent, inexpensive safe products available, recommended by manufacturers and contractors, that doesn’t void your warranty, and that isn’t controversial.

 Cleaning hardwood floors with oil soap or wax products simply isn’t necessary and, in our opinion, is not worth the risk.
 Stick to water-based cleaners, such as Bona.
 Use a terry cloth or microfiber mop to prevent streaking.